DigitalPublishingToolkit/TOD28COMMUNITIES/md/05chapter02.md

     millions of revenue in US and between \$ 200 and 250 millions worldwide, while *Google* paid 1,65 billions to take it over in 2006.
 Source: Bradshaw and Garrahan (2008).
-In 2007 *Facebook*'s revenue amounted to \$150m millions, while they are expected to reach \$ 265 millions in 2008.
+In 2007 *Facebook*'s revenue amounted to &dollar;150m millions, while they are expected to reach &dollar; 265 millions in 2008.
 K. Swisher, 'Chatty Zuckerberg Tells All About Facebook Finances', *All Things Digital*, 31 January 2008, http://kara.allthingsd.com/20080131/chatty-zuckerberg-tells-all-about-facebook-finances/.